andrew2020wit/online-store/README.md

 ## "author": "andrew2020wit"

-## "license": "proprietary, for reference only"
+## "license": "proprietary, only for view"

 ## Based on my "Blog"-project